 Do you aim for a certain amount of words per day, or just write when you can?

-Both my first two books in the series so far have come out to roughly 200K words a piece, so even at 3K a day it still takes a while to draft.
+Both my first two books in the Aldoran Chronicles series have come out to roughly 200K words a piece, so even at 3K a day it still takes a while to draft.
 I know of other authors who are able to get 6K-10K a day.
 Who knows, maybe that will be possible some day for me, but right now I’m more worried about the quality of the words as opposed to the quantity.
+As complex as my worldbuilding is, most of my time is spent in research as I write.

 Do you outline your plot ahead of time, or just sit down and write and see where the words take you?